AndyLuo335/Group-22-benchmark-data/README.md

-This repository is dedicated to the public data associated with the Group 22 Sarcasm Detection benchmark page on codabench
+This repository is dedicated to the public data and starting kit associated with the Group 22 Sarcasm Detection benchmark page on codabench

 https://www.codabench.org/competitions/6180/